theriley106/Internship_Compensation/scripts/tempREADME2.md

 ```

 ```
-Education: B.S. in Computer Engineering at the University of Pittsburgh in May 2014 Prior Experience:

-3 semesters of internship with a large manufacturing company in test engineering, new development hardware design, and operations in a manufacturing plant
-6/14-6/15: Software Engineer with the same above company 6/15-9/16: Software Engineer with a high-performance computer company working on storage 9/16-2/19: Software Engineer working on back-end Java/Spring APIs at a large legal technology company Company/Industry: Fortune 50 retail company
+Education:

+B.S.
+Computer Science
+Prior Experience:
+~8mo Salesforce dev for medium sized company
+1yr Salesforce dev for consulting firm
+2yr specialized help desk
+1.5yr student IT Worker
+Company/Industry:Private company, ~1500 employees
-Title: Software Engineer
+Title: Salesforce Developer
-Tenure length: 1 month
+Tenure length: ~8 months
-Location: Minneapolis, MN
+Location: Nashville
-Salary: $90,000
+Salary: $85,000
-Relocation/Signing Bonus: $7,000 signing
+Relocation/Signing Bonus: N/A
-Stock and/or recurring bonuses: 3.5% annual bonus target Total comp: $93,150
+Stock and/or recurring bonuses: N/A

 ```

 ```
-Education: B.S. in Computer Engineering at the University of Pittsburgh in May 2014 Prior Experience:

-3 semesters of internship with a large manufacturing company in test engineering, new development hardware design, and operations in a manufacturing plant
-6/14-6/15: Software Engineer with the same above company 6/15-9/16: Software Engineer with a high-performance computer company working on storage 9/16-2/19: Software Engineer working on back-end Java/Spring APIs at a large legal technology company Company/Industry: Fortune 50 retail company
-Title: Software Engineer
-Tenure length: 1 month
+Education: BS in CS from Florida state school
+Prior Experience: Internship in summer of 2015 Company/Industry: Media research
+Title: Senior Software Engineer (I call myself a Software Engineer because I'm underqualified for this title) Tenure length: 7 months in current role, 2.5 years at company
-Location: Minneapolis, MN
+Location: Tampa, FL
-Salary: $90,000
+Salary: $92k
-Relocation/Signing Bonus: $7,000 signing
-Stock and/or recurring bonuses: 3.5% annual bonus target Total comp: $93,150
+Relocation/Signing Bonus: There was a relocation bonus but as I grew up nearby, didn't need it.
+The signing bonus was $8k.
+Stock and/or recurring bonuses: There's an AIP worth up to $10k a year.
+They also do have a stock plan as part of the 401(k) but I dumped it a while ago because we were trending poorly.
+Total comp: $92k

 ```